billwear/billwear.github.io/README.md

 More recently, I've encoded this philosophy into a personal motto, "simple, solid, sincere," and a statement of belief, "practical action creates personal meaning."

-Here is one person's understanding of themselves, and an ongoing exploration what can be done if one commits to a clear purpose.
+Here is one person's evolving understanding of themselves, and an ongoing exploration of what can be done if one commits to a clear purpose.

 -----